unikraft/loupe/README.md

 various results, not all taking advantage of the full set of features that Loupe offers in its current state.

+We are working on implementing [best practices](https://github.com/unikraft/loupe/blob/staging/doc/GOOD_DOCKERFILES.md) over the data set.

 ## 7. Additional Documentation

 In addition to this README, interested readers may want to take a look at...

 - [`STRUCTURE.md`](https://github.com/unikraft/loupe/blob/staging/doc/STRUCTURE.md), which describes the structure of this repository
-- [`DATABASE_FORMAT.md`](https://github.com/unikraft/loupe/blob/staging/doc/STRUCTURE.md), which describes the structure of a Loupe database
+- [`DATABASE_FORMAT.md`](https://github.com/unikraft/loupe/blob/staging/doc/DATABASE_FORMAT.md), which describes the structure of a Loupe database
 - [`GOOD_DOCKERFILES.md`](https://github.com/unikraft/loupe/blob/staging/doc/GOOD_DOCKERFILES.md), which provides advice on writing Dockerfiles for reproducible Loupe analysis

 ## 8. Zenodo Artifact, Tags, and ASPLOS'24 Artifact Evaluation